Wurren/sly/README.md

 A tiny, 2k responsive slider using CSS3 built with Javascript. its built with newer ecmascript 6 elements to _keep it tiny_ so its only build for modern browsers (Chrome, Firebox, IE10+).

-There will be pollyfilled version for IE
+There is also a polyfilled version for IE

 ## Get Started